 Liaison for higher education and advisor to the Inter-American Division, the Inter-European Division, the Chinese Union Mission, the Middle East and North Africa Union Mission, and the Northern Asia Pacific Division; coordinator of special projects; Executive Secretary for the Adventist Accrediting Association; and Board Chair for The Journal of Adventist Education.

 Dr. John Wesley Taylor V was born in Puerto Rico and has served as teacher and administrator in various institutions, including Montemorelos University (Mexico), the Adventist International Institute of Advanced Studies (Philippines), and Andrews University and Southern Adventist University (USA).
 He has taught at the elementary through graduate levels, in a dozen different countries.
-He holds bachelor’s degrees in health science and in religion, master’s degrees in educational administration and in instructional technology, and doctorates in curriculum and instruction (Andrews University), and in educational psychology—gifted and research (University of Virginia).
+He holds bachelor’s degrees in health science and in religion, master’s degrees in educational administration and in instructional technology, and doctorates in curriculum and instruction (Andrews University) and in educational psychology and research (University of Virginia).

 Over the years, Dr. Taylor has made presentations at international conferences, written articles in various professional publications, chaired master’s and doctoral theses and dissertations, and served at a national research center and on evaluation and accreditation teams.
 He is a frequent speaker at youth events, educational seminars and workshops, and graduations.
 Areas of professional interest include the philosophy of Christian education, data-driven decision-making, quantitative and qualitative research methods, spiritual leadership, and strategies for high-level thinking and for nurturing faith.